If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 15. Exchanging Cash

-You can exchange at the airport (use the exchange in the arrivals hall after you collect your bags, as it's a better rate than the one near immigration) or at an exchange in town.
-The Super Rich exchange usually has good rates – see Floor B at Suvarnabhumi Airport.
+You can exchange at the airport when you arrive.
+Use the exchange kiosks in the arrivals hall after you collect your bags, as they have a better rate than the ones near immigration or at an exchange in town.

 16. Sim Card